theresamaier/2022ws_do_tm/Blog_content.md

 **Example of an OKR from SpaceX:** Strategic level: O: "We have due built first sustainable city on Mars"; KR for Mars mission goal: "We raised 2.5 billion euros for our first unit of wle space travel." . - Project level: I: We launched a crowdfunding campaign on Kickstarter.

 ### <span style="color:red">**E**</span>xperimentation
 This refers to the testing of assumptions and constant experimentation with controlled risks.
+This allows processes to be adapted to the rapidly changing external factors and huge anjd quick learnings.
 You may already be familiar with this from the start-up environment, such as the [lean startup methodology](https://www.universitylabpartners.org/blog/what-is-lean-startup-methodology).
-It involves a continuous loop of building (ideas), measuring (code), learning (data) and thus a continuous improvement process, as proposed by Kaizen.
+It involves a continuous loop of  (ideas) building, (code) measuring, (data) learning and thus a continuous improvement process, as proposed by Kaizen.
 Also the prototyping (Eric Ries) in which a Mininmum-Viable Product is built on which then the iteration loops start is to be emphasized in this context.
+In general, this enables faster time to a product launch.
+Thus, experimentation can help maximize value creation in different ways.

 ### <span style="color:red">**A**</span>utonomy
-        * self-organizing, multi-disciplinary teams operating with decentralized authority.
-        * They are also encouraged to start new projects, so long as they fit the company’s MTP.
-Autonomy is a prerequisite for permissionless innovation.
+Autonomy was describes by Ismail as self-organizing, multi-disciplinary teams operating with decentralized authority.in ExOs employees should be encouraged to start new projects, so long as they fit the company’s MTP.
+Thereby, Autonomy is becoming a prerequisite for permissionless innovation.

  ### <span style="color:red">**S**</span>ocial Technologies
-        * create horizontal interactions in vertically organized companies.
-        * Social Technologies are comprised of seven key elements: Social objects, Activity streams, Task management, File sharing, Telepresence, Virtual worlds and Emotional sensing.
-When implemented, these elements create transparency and connectedness and, most importantly, lower an organization’s information latency.
-        * Priestley’s equation for social business is: CONNECTION + ENGAGEMENT + TRUST + TRANSPARENCY.
-        * three key objectives (according to J.P.
-Rangaswami):
-            * Reduce the distance between obtaining (and processing) information and decision-making
-            * Migrate from having to look up information to having it flow through your perception.
-            * Leverage community to build out ideas.
+Social technologies create horizontal interactions in vertically organized companies.
+They foster the speed of decision cycles, learning, and are able to stabilize the team during rapid growth.
+Social technologies are composed of seven key elements: Social objects, activity streams, task management, file sharing, telepresence, virtual worlds, and emotional awareness.
+When implemented, these elements create transparency and connectedness, and most importantly, reduce an organization's information latency.
+According to Priestleys equation, a social business requires an interplay of connection, engagement, trust and transparency.
+J.P.
+Rangaswami sees shortening the time between acquiring (and processing) information and making decisions, shifting from the need to look up information to the flow of information through your perceptions, and using community to develop ideas as three main goals of social technologies.